eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `concurrent_resource_quota_syncs` - (Computed) - Int - The number of resourcequota objects that are allowed to sync concurrently.
 - `concurrent_serviceaccount_token_syncs` - (Computed) - Int - The number of serviceaccount objects that are allowed to sync concurrently to create tokens.
 - `concurrent_rc_syncs` - (Computed) - Int - The number of replicationcontroller objects that are allowed to sync concurrently.
+- `authentication_kubeconfig` - (Computed) - String - AuthenticationKubeconfig is the path to an Authentication Kubeconfig.
+- `authorization_kubeconfig` - (Computed) - String - AuthorizationKubeconfig is the path to an Authorization Kubeconfig.
+- `authorization_always_allow_paths` - (Computed) - List(String) - AuthorizationAlwaysAllowPaths is the list of HTTP paths to skip during authorization.
 - `enable_profiling` - (Computed) - Bool - EnableProfiling enables profiling via web interface host:port/debug/pprof/.

 ### leader_election_configuration